 For domestic projects, consider funding the same project for a two or three year timeframe.

-Projects should be self-sustaining and have ongoing local community support.
+Projects should be self-sustaining and have ongoing community support

-Overseas projects may be drawn from the Peace Corps Partnership Program or other international programs.
+Overseas projects may be selected from the Peace Corps Partnership program

 Sources of Funding

 This is done annually, includes purchase, advertising, and delivery of calendars in Northern Virginia and adjacent areas.
 This is a major fundraiser for NOVA RPCV, providing resources for our grants.

 Any donations to NOVA RPCV will be included in the funding for projects supported by the Charitable Giving Committee.

 Donations to Peace Corps Partnership projects can be given directly through the PC Partnership website.

 If you would like to donate any amount to NOVA RPCV to support our various projects and the expenses of the organization, please CONTACT US via NOVARPCV@gmail.com including DONATION in the subject line and we will let you know where to send a check.
 You may also donate at one of our quarterly meetings or other organizational activities.